Accumulating vs Distributing ETFs – Which to Choose in Poland

 Base currency USD USD

-Dividends Reinvested ~2% annually, quarterly
+Dividend yield Reinvested (~2%) ~2% annually, quarterly payouts

 iShares Core MSCI World: IWDA vs IWRD

-BlackRock's alternative focused on developed markets:
+BlackRock's alternative focused on developed markets only:

 Parameter IWDA (Acc) IWRD (Dist)